 Keri is a journalist who focuses on mental health and women’s wellness.
 Keri, now in her 30s, was surgically diagnosed with endometriosis when she was 24, more than a decade after her period pain started.
 Despite trying hormonal treatment and undergoing two laparoscopic surgeries, her endometriosis persists.
 Read more.

-Amanda Workman is a wife, step-mom to four young adults, and a dog mom to two dogs in South Texas.
-Her experiences with endometriosis started when she was only 14 years old.
+Amanda Workman’s experiences with endometriosis started when she was only 14 years old.
 When her symptoms started, it was during a time period that doctors did not believe somebody so young could even have Endometriosis.
 Read more.

 Andrea is 38 and lives in Lubbock, Texas.
 Andrea was diagnosed with stage 4 endometriosis at the age of 20.
 She has dealt with this disease her entire adult life and wants to share with others how she has coped (sometimes poorly) and what treatments she’s tried.
 Read more.